TorreBooj/js-data-types/readme.md

 Arrays are great for:

 * Storing data
-* Enumerating data, i.e. using an index to find them
+* Enumerating data, i.e., using an index to find them
 * Quickly reordering data

 Arrays, ultimately, are a data structure that is similar in concept to a list.
 Each item in an array is called an element, and the collection can contain data of the same or different types.
 In JavaScript, they can dynamically grow and shrink in size.